terjeio/TM4C123GrblDriver/README.md

 This driver needs to be complemented with an UART or USB driver for host communication.

+Optional support for I2C keypad added, can be used for jogging and mist/coolant overrides.
+Jogging can be toggled between fast, slow and step mode.

 Features:

 * All hardware dependent code, except host communication, in a separate project \(needs access to grbl library includes\).